There are different activities in Torres del Paine National Park in Chilean Patagonia for different tastes and levels of physical ability.

 Some possible climbing in Torres del Paine can be done on the Towers themselves, Aleta de Tiburón and Bonington-Whillans.

 The best time to go rock climbing in Torres del Paine is in the spring, summer, or autumn, that is, September to April.
 It ensures the longest days and the least snow.
-You have to be aware, though, that the weather in Torres del Paine and whole Patagonia is quite changeable, and it’s not uncommon to have all four seasons in one day.
+You have to be aware, though, that the weather in Torres del Paine and the whole of Patagonia is quite changeable, and it’s not uncommon to have all four seasons in one day.

 There are quite a few ways that you can see animals in Torres del Paine.
 Obviously, you can just do your thing – do some activities, including just sightseeing, and get lucky and see them.